 The results of the pilot project demonstrated few efficiencies were achieved.
 However, in 2017, Korea proposed another pilot program called the "Committee on Additional Data Requests", which Korea believed would reduce additional information requests by convening a monthly meeting among five reviewing agencies.
 Like the previous pilot program, there were no significant improvements, as each agency continues to request additional information.
+Results of the pending legislations may improve the current approval process by streamlining redundant consultation review agencies.

-As of October 2021, MFDS has granted food safety approval for 213 events, including 179 plant products, 27 food additives, and seven microorganisms.
-RDA has approved 173 products for use in feed.
+As of October 2022, MFDS has granted food safety approval for 226 events, including 186 plant products, 31 food additives, and nine microorganisms.
+RDA has approved 172 products for use in feed.
 See Appendix for a complete list of approved events.

-C) Stacked or Pyramided Event Approval
+C) Stacked or Pyramided Event Approval/Authorizations